2024

 Project Summary

 This proposal addresses the priority area of Soybean Pest Management.
-It focuses on research into managing against yield and quality limiting effects of stem rots.
+It focuses on research into managing against yield and quality limiting effects of stem diseases.
 Soybean stem diseases are widespread and damaging across Minnesota.
 They can kill plants or may be undetected and yet cause yield losses.
 A better understanding of when and where stem diseases occur and how to manage them more should result in yield benefits in many regions.
 This proposal is directed at brown stem rot (BSR) and pod and stem blight, two common stem diseases.
-The goals are to identify resistance to these diseases in breeding lines and varieties adapted to Minnesota, determine prospects for disease management with fungicides and crop rotation, and understand the distribution, frequency, and risks of soybean stem diseases.
+The goals are to identify resistance to these diseases in breeding lines and varieties adapted to Minnesota, determine prospects for disease management with fungicides and crop rotation, and understand the distribution and risks of soybean stem diseases.
 The occurrence and types of stem diseases (e.g., BSR, stem canker, pod and stem blight, charcoal rot) may to be changing in response to cropping and environmental factors, suggesting that soybean growers and their advisors better understand these risks to plan for appropriate management.
 This proposed research builds on a related set of projects conducted in the previous year and addresses short- and long-term goals to manage important soybean stem diseases.

 Project Objectives